zeynepkizilkaya/emotic-emotion-recognition/training/README.md

 This directory contains training scripts for both models.

+**Note:** The main training pipeline is in `notebooks/Project_code.ipynb` (Google Colab notebook).
+These standalone Python scripts are provided for local training or custom experiments.

+## For Google Colab Users:

+Simply open `notebooks/Project_code.ipynb` in Colab and run all cells.

+## For Local Training:

+Use the scripts below...

+# Training Scripts

+This directory contains training scripts for both models.

 ## Files:

 - **train_model1.py** - Training script for Model 1 (Two-stream baseline)